 What could be more romantic than escaping to a quiet inn to exchange marriage vows in a simple ceremony designed especially for you?
 We love hosting small weddings, elopements, and vow renewals at the Captain Farris House.
+Plus, we have the perfect Cape Cod elopement packages!
 Here’s what you need to consider when planning your special day.

 Choose your Location

 Perhaps you picture a simple affair at the beach, an intimate gathering in the garden or gazebo, or just the two of you inside in the quiet elegance of our lovely parlor.
 When you choose our Cape Cod Elopement Package, we’ll make your storybook elopement come true.

 One of the most important features of the perfect ceremony is finding an officiant who will work with you to personalize your vows.
 On this most special occasion you want someone who will create an intimate and very personal affair that highlights the commitment you are making to one another.
 Finding the right person can be very time consuming and often frustrating.
 Our intimate Elopement Package includes a local Justice of the Peace who will gladly work with you to make your wedding day a unique and very meaningful experience.
 It’s just one less thing you have to worry about.

 However, you do have other options if you have someone special in mind to perform your service.
 You can find all the details on the “Getting Married in Massachusetts” website.

 You will need to apply for a marriage license prior to the ceremony.
 This is easily done at any town or city clerk’s office in Massachusetts.
 You and your partner will need to apply in person at the same time to fill out a Notice of Intention of Marriage Form.
 Be sure to bring with you the appropriate documentation to ensure that things go smoothly on the day you apply.